dtantsur/rust-dht/README.md

 1. DHT neighborhood table implementation, will be represented by `GenericNodeTable` trait and `kademlia::NodeTable` implementation.
-2. RPC implementation, will be represented by `GenericRpc` trait, exact implementation to by defined, likely some JSON-over-UDP.
+2. RPC implementation, will be represented by `GenericRpc` trait, exact implementation to by defined, likely BitTorrent one.
 3. Generic struct `Service<TNodeTable: GenericNodeTable, TRpc: GenericRpc>` that will connect previous two.